Green bank helps to finance Scottish whisky biomass project

-LONDON, July 17 Britain's Green Investment Bank plans to provide almost half the financing for a 1.2 million pound ($1.8 million) biomass boiler at the Tomatin whisky distillery in Inverness, Scotland.
+LONDON Britain's Green Investment Bank plans to provide almost half the financing for a 1.2 million pound biomass boiler at the Tomatin whisky distillery in Inverness, Scotland.

 The bank formed with 3.8 billion pounds of government funding is designed to spur private investment in clean energy projects to help Britain to meet its targets for emissions reduction and renewable energy.